fdagner/python_web_editor/README.md

 7. **Code Output**
    The output of the executed code will be displayed in the "Output" section.
 If there are any errors in the code, they will be shown here as well.

+8. **Debugging**
+   A breakpoint can be set.
+The code is executed including the line of the breakpoint.

 ## Usage

 1. Open the editor in your browser.